rl-institut/offgridders/docs/Cost.rst

        annuity = present costs / annuity factor

 In optimizations, the variable costs from the inputs are equal to the _variable_costs_ of a flow connected to a component.
-In investment mode, the annuity is equal to the _ep_costs_ (What does this mean).
+In investment mode, the annuity is equal to the _ep_costs_.

 Case-based cost evaluation
 --------------------------------------